gbmhunter/blog/content/electronics/circuit-design/digital-logic/gates/_index.md

 {{% figure src="digital-logic-counter-three-bit-grey-encoded-binary.png" width="700px" caption="Schematic of a three-bit Grey encoded binary counter." %}}

-### Quadrature Detection Circuit

-This quadrature detection circuit is built entirely in hardware, and only uses one flip-flop.
-It is useful for detecting the direction that an encoder that outputs quadrature signals is spinning in.
-Potential applications include [BLDC motor control](/electronics/circuit-design/bldc-motor-control).
-This circuit can be built entirely in [reconfigurable PSoC on-chip logic](/programming/microcontrollers/psoc).

-When the encoder is spinning in one direction, the output will be logic high (1), when it is spinning in the opposite direction, it will be logic low (0).

-{{% figure src="quadrature-phase-detection-circuit.png" width="600px" caption="A simple quadrature phase detection circuit using a D flip-flop." %}}

-### Delay Circuit

-A simple delay circuit can be made just by chaining DQ flip-flops together in series (the output of one feeds the input of another).
-For every flip-flop, the signal will be delayed by one clock-cycle (assuming they all share the same clock source).

-{{% figure src="four-clock-cycle-delay-element-from-flipflops.png" width="800px" caption="A simple four clock-cycle delay element made from four DQ flip-flops.
-This can be used as a simple timer." %}}

-This can be used to make a simple timer.
-Obviously, a limitation is that a flip-flop is needed for every clock cycle of delay needed (try that with a 1000 clock cycle delay!).
-More advanced timers use binary encoding with the flip-flops to achieve a greater number of states for a lower number of flip-flops.

 ## References

 [^bib-ti-74hc4051-multi]: Texas Instruments (1997, Nov). _CDx4HC405x, CDx4HCT405x High-Speed CMOS Logic Analog Multiplexers and Demultiplexers (Datasheet)_.
 Retrieved 2021-10-20, from https://www.ti.com/lit/ds/symlink/cd74hc4051.pdf.